 Although hardware-specific paper is generally not recommended for software solutions, there are steps that, when applied, ensure the most accurate results using such types of paper.

 To make bubbles and characters scanning clearer, set the scanner brightness to high.
 This will cause the lighter color of the bubbles and characters to drop out.
-See the following figure:
+(See the figure below)

 Another possibility is to set the scanner brightness to low.
-See figure below:
+(See the figure below)

 Note: Do NOT use auto-brightness settings when scanning hardware-specific paper, as doing so damages the frames(bubbles) and makes them faint.
-See the following figure:
+(See the figure below)

 All of the LEADTOOLS .NET OCR engines support OMR.
 However, only the LEADTOOLS OCR Module - LEAD Engine supports auto-detection of OMR zones during auto-zoning of the OCR page.
 For those engines that do not support OMR auto-detection, you should do the following: